Moving Services to Brazil From US - Relocation Services to Brazil - Earthrelo

 This is why most of the capable people residing in Brazil prefer a private healthcare system.
 Many organizations provide special private medical insurance to their employees as well.
 Due to the low-quality service in the public healthcare system, around 25% of people opt for the private healthcare system.

 However, the private healthcare system in Brazil has gained a considerable reputation for securing the most expensive healthcare in Latin America.
 In case your company does not offer any private healthcare insurance, you need to at least pay a good BRL 8000 per year to get this service.
-Hence, before immigrating from US to Brazil, make sure you own enough private health insurance as the costs are quite high.
+Hence, before immigrating / moving to Brazil from US, make sure you own enough private health insurance as the costs are quite high.
 Although, the best part is, Brazil is known for being home to the best and high-quality healthcare and doctors, especially in the surgical and dental field, at a global level.

 Cars In Brazil For American's

-Most expats purchase a car once they enter Brazil.
+Most expats moving to Brazil, purchase a car once they enter Brazil.
 However, because of high taxes in Brazil, cars are expensive.
 But, purchasing a new car can be easier as well as cheaper than importing one from your homeland.

 This is because you need to pay a considerable import tax as well as shipping costs.
 Used vehicles are allowed to import on several conditions as well.
 Some include imports leading from donations, antique cars which have 30 years of age or older for collection purposes, cars imported by diplomats or staff members, or inherited vehicles.
 Having the largest-ever road network in the continent, cars are the easiest and most popular way to get around the country.